What You Need to Know About COVID-19

 - Know how to report a potential COVID-19 case or exposure to facility infection control leads and public health officials.
 Contact your local and/or state health department to notify necessary health officials in the event of a person under investigation for COVID-19.

-- Refer to the Centers for Disease Control and Prevention (CDC) and the World Health Organization for the most up-to-date recommendations about COVID-19, including signs and symptoms, diagnostic testing, and treatment information.
+- Refer to the CDC and the World Health Organization (WHO) for the most up-to-date recommendations about COVID-19, including signs and symptoms, diagnostic testing, treatment, and vaccination information.

 - Be familiar with the intended scope of available testing and recommendations from the FDA.